Professor, Institute of Asian Studies

-All research outputs, conference presentations, consultancy reports are listed in the website (victortking.org, victortking.co.uk and victortking.com).
+All research outputs, conference presentations, consultancy reports, postgraduate training, supervision and examining are listed on the websites (victortking.org, victortking.co.uk, victortking.com).

 He is currently co-editor of a Routledge series on The Modern Anthropology of Southeast Asia, and is interested in receiving promising book proposals for the series.

-The Regional Center for Social Science and Sustainable Development, Chiang Mai University, where he is Senior Editorial Adviser to two book series (1) Critical Perspectives on Regional Integration and (2) Consortium of Development Studies in Southeast Asia (CDSSEA), currently comprising 40 volumes; a second stage in the series is being planned; he is also on the Editorial Board of the Asian Journal of Tourism Research in the Centre for Asian Tourism Research.
+He has been attached as a visiting scholar to the Regional Center for Social Science and Sustainable Development, Faculty of Social Sciences, Chiang Mai University since 2014, where he is Senior Editorial Adviser to two book series (1) Critical Perspectives on Regional Integration and (2) Consortium of Development Studies in Southeast Asia (CDSSEA), currently comprising 40 volumes, published by Chiang Mai University Press; a second stage in the series is in process to 2021 with another 10 volumes (book covers are presented on the website victortking.org)

-For many years from 1988 to 2000 he worked with UK government departments in trade and industry to develop the interface between British business and exporters, and their work in Southeast Asia, particularly in the field of cultural understanding.
+For many years from 1988 to 2005 he worked with UK government departments in trade and industry to develop the interface between British business and exporters, and their work in Southeast Asia, particularly in the field of cultural understanding and cross cultural negotiations.